 Twenty voting members present in person or by proxy shall be a quorum at a General Meeting.
 If such a quorum is not present within half an hour from the time appointed for the General Meeting, or if during the General Meeting a quorum ceases to be present, the General Meeting shall stand adjourned to a date and reasonable time not more than 21 nor less than 10 days later, at the same place or the Company's registered office, as determined by the Board.
 Notice of the adjourned General Meeting shall be given not less than 6 days before the adjourned General Meeting, with such notification competently given by publication on the Company's website, and provided the agenda includes no new business, the number of members present at the adjourned General Meeting will constitute a quorum.

-Subject to Articles 6.6, 6.7 and 6.9 below, the AGM shall elect a President, a Treasurer and eight other members of the Board to serve until the following AGM.
-The Directors of the Company shall be the President, Treasurer and Board members.
+Subject to Articles 6.6, 6.7 and 6.9 below, the AGM shall elect a President, a Chair, a Treasurer and nine other members of the Board to serve until the following AGM.
+The Directors of the Company shall be the President, Chair, Treasurer and Board members.
 Not more than two members of the Board shall be members of the same Club Member.
-In the absence of a timeous competing nomination, a President, Treasurer or member of the Board appointed at a previous AGM and willing and eligible to continue to serve in the same role shall continue until the next AGM without the need for a vote.
+In the absence of a timeous competing nomination, a President, Chair, Treasurer or member of the Board appointed at a previous AGM and willing and eligible to continue to serve in the same role shall continue until the next AGM without the need for a vote.

 Subject to Article 6.7 and Article 10 below: -

-6.6.1 the President shall be eligible to serve for four successive AGM Years from the date of the AGM at which they were elected as President and upon ceasing to be President a person may not become a Board member in any other capacity except in accordance with Article 6.7;
+6.6.1 the President and Chair shall be eligible to serve for four successive AGM Years from the date of the AGM at which they were elected as President or Chair and upon ceasing to be President or Chair a person may not become a Board member in any other capacity except in accordance with Article 6.7;

 the Treasurer and other Board members shall be eligible to serve: